On This Page

 Atovaquone-proguanil (Malarone or a generic version of the drug) is available in a single tablet.
 The adult dose is a 250 mg/100 mg tablet, taken orally once a day.
 Start taking atovaquone-proguanil 1 day before arrival in a malaria risk area, take it daily while in the risk area, and continue taking it daily for 1 week after leaving the malarious area.
 Atovaquone-proguanil should be taken with a meal or milk at the same time each day.

 A missed dose can be taken later the same day, but individuals should not double the next day's dose if a dose is missed completely.
-In the event of a missed dose occurring at a time when exposure to malaria is possible, atovaquone-proguanil must be continued for a minimum of 4 more weeks after resuming chemoprophylaxis and for a minimum of 1 week after the last day of exposure.
+In the event of a missed dose occurring at a time when exposure to malaria is possible, atovaquone-proguanil must be continued for a minimum of 4 more weeks after resuming the medication and for a minimum of 1 week after the last day of exposure.
 In the event of a missed dose during the week after exposure, atovaquone-proguanil must be continued for a minimum of 4 weeks after the last day of exposure.

 When atovaquone-proguanil is used for malaria prevention, side effects are uncommon.
 However, nausea, vomiting, stomach pain, and diarrhea may occur.